jose-villar/jose-villar.github.io/programming/vimscript.md

 To make a command, you can use:

         command! -range=% NumberedLists let [c,d]=[0,0] | <line1>,<line2>g/^/let [c,d]=[line('.')==d+1 ? c+1 : 1, line('.')] | s//\=c.'. '

+## Variables

+The scope name by itself can be used as a Dictionary.
+For example, to delete all script-local variables:

+        :for k in keys(s:)
+        :    unlet s:[k]
+        :endfor

+The behavior of `==` depends on a user's settings.

+-  `==?` is the "case-insensitive no matter what the user has set" comparison operator
+-  `==#` is the "case-sensitive no matter what the user has set" comparison operator.